iitkgpshubham/iitkgpshubham/README.md

 Apart from that, I also solve algorithmic programming problems.

 ### Regarding the Github account
-I will be using my github account to archive my mini-projects and practical course assignments.
+I will be using my github account to archive my mini-projects and interesting practical course assignments.

 <!---